This honey baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 - 1/4 teaspoon black pepper

-- Preheat oven to 350 degrees F. Line a large baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.
+- Preheat oven to 350 degrees F. Line a large rimmed baking sheet with foil (to save you some serious cleanup later as the honey caramelizes) and lightly spray it with olive oil spray.

-- Bake 1 1/4 hours, basting every 15 minutes, until chicken is browned and juices run clear.
+- Bake 1 1/4 hours, basting every 15 minutes, until the chicken is browned and juices run clear.